3648TJSpartans/Framework/README.md

 ## Usage

-For more information on how to use the Framework, please visit out [wiki](https://github.com/3648TJSpartans/Framework/wiki).

 <ol>
     <li>Define your robot hardware constants in the XML files located in the src/main/java/frc/robot/Robot.java file.</li>
     <li>Write your autonomous program in the src/main/deploy/auton folder.</li>